digitalica/skydivekompasroos/readme.md

 Changelog and New Features
 **************************

+Version 1.0 (23 september 2013)

+- corrected links to PD and Aerodyne canopies

 Version 0.9 (9 april 2013)

 - all canopies categorized based on the new 'bijlage B'